knative/func/templates/springboot/http/README.md

 ### Deploying

-This commands will build and deploy the function into cluster.
+This command will build and deploy the function into cluster.

 ```shell script
 func deploy -v # also triggers build